The 4 biggest data onboarding challenges—solved

 4 challenges with the data onboarding process

-Considering how important data onboarding is for marketers, there haven’t been fabulous solutions for getting it done.
+Considering how important data onboarding is for marketers and marketing campaigns, there haven’t been fabulous solutions for getting it done.
 Until recently, only a couple of big players have dominated the market.

 If you’ve been working through the data onboarding process, you’ve probably grappled with some of the following challenges.